James-G-Hill/Shiny-App-NBA/README.md

 -   Written as R package with DESCRIPTION file & appropriate directory structure
 -   Written as a `golem` package with appropriate structure
--   Written to Shiny standards including shiny modules & reactive components
+-   Written to `shiny` standards including shiny modules & reactive components
 -   Source control via Git
 -   Package management with `renv`